-Program management costs (personnel and DSS expenses) will be reduced as well.
-However, not exactly proportionately as program development and oversight costs remain consistent regardless of appropriation amount.
+Program management costs (personnel and DSS expenses) will be reduced as well; however, these reductions will be less than proportional, since program development and grant management costs remain consistent regardless of appropriation amount.
 These are gross estimates of personnel time.